-The physician or APRN shall have a current, valid unrestricted license to practice in the state of Louisiana.
-The physician or APRN shall be on-site as needed or on-call as needed during the hours of operations to provide the following services:
+The physician or APRN must have a current, valid unrestricted license to practice in the state of Louisiana.
+The physician or APRN must be on-site as needed or on-call as needed during the hours of operations to provide the following services:

-- Examine member for admission (physician only); - Administer medications; - Monitor the member's response to medications; - Evaluate of member's use of medication and treatment from the program and other sources; - Contribute to the development of the initial treatment plan; - Contribute to the documentation regarding the response to treatment for treatment plan reviews; - Contribute to the documentation for the treatment plan review every 90 days in the first two years of treatment; - Conduct drug screens; and - Participate in discharge planning.
+- 1. Examine member for admission (physician only); - 2.
+Administer medications; - 3.
+Monitor the member's response to medications; - 4.
+Evaluate of member's use of medication and treatment from the program and other sources; - 5.
+Contribute to the development of the initial treatment plan; - 6.
+Contribute to the documentation regarding the response to treatment for treatment plan reviews; - 7.
+Contribute to the documentation for the treatment plan review every 90 days in the first two years of treatment; - 8.
+Conduct drug screens; and